rails/rails/README.md

-# Action Cable – Integrated websockets for Rails
+# Action Cable – Integrated WebSockets for Rails
 [![Build Status](https://travis-ci.org/rails/actioncable.svg)](https://travis-ci.org/rails/actioncable)

-Action Cable seamlessly integrates websockets with the rest of your Rails application.
+Action Cable seamlessly integrates WebSockets with the rest of your Rails application.
 It allows for real-time features to be written in Ruby in the same style and form as the rest of your Rails application, while still being performant and scalable.
 It's a full-stack offering that provides both a client-side